-We look through the entire Harry Potter series for various elements in alchemy, literary components, composition attributes, as well as available classes at universities and colleges around the world, and various unique studies that are being implemented today.
+We look through the entire Harry Potter series for various elements in alchemy, literary components, and composition attributes, as well as available classes at universities and colleges around the world and various unique studies that are being implemented today.

 This section has been made possible with the assistance of our friend and Potter Pundit, John Granger, affectionately known as The Hogwarts Professor.